mowafag-omer/Technology-Watch-Assignation-V3/README.md

 ```
 <br><br>

-### Students.ejs
+### Tech-Watch

-- The student list page displays an array with the name of all the students register with the possablity to add new student to the list or delelte a student form the list
+- The student list page (Assignation.ejs) displays an array with the name of all the students register with the possablity to add new student to the list or delelte a student form the list

 <img src="https://github.com/mowafag-omer/Technology-Watch-Assignation-V3/blob/master/screenshots/1602541752.png" width="70%" height="70%">